0xKourama/Elbanna-NP-Notes/work/sec_presentation.md

 3. `Increasing motivation` for improving security in the organization
 4. `Removing the easy ways` a hacker can compromise our network through personal accounts

+*Attention and diligence is what we can do to improve our safety*

 # What makes WorldPosta a valuable target for hackers?
 1. `data of 200+ clients` presents a chance for hackers to make `millions of dollars`
 2. a group hackers `wouldn't mind investing a year in hacking us` (hacking 200 companies in a single go isn't a waste of time at all)

+*it's not a bad idea for hacker to want to get us*

 # What would happen if we got hacked?
 1. many `clients' data and business could be at risk`